-- Nails: You'll use these last three items to hang your tobacco leaves to cure.
+- A thin tomato stake (or something similar), a length of cord or wire, and some nails: You'll use these to hang your tobacco leaves to cure.
 Measure the space you'll be using to see how much wire/cord you'll need.
 Two nails are enough to hang one length of cord/wire.
 Plan accordingly.

 - A warm, dry place to cure your tobacco: Attics and garages typically work best.

 - Knife and cutting board, food processor, tobacco slicer, OR pasta maker: See the section below on "Preparing the End Product" and choose whichever method suits you best.